imanmogh/reactPortfolio/README.md

 Formspree, GitHub Pages Deploy

 ## Technologies
-JavaScript, HTML, CSS, Node.js, React, Bootstrap
+JavaScript, HTML, CSS, Node.js, React, Tailwind

 ## License
 This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website here